United States recognition of the Armenian genocide: 2019 congressional recognition

-Presidential announcement
+2021: Recognition by Joe Biden

 On April 24, 2021, Armenian Genocide Remembrance Day, President Joe Biden declared that the United States considers the events "genocide" in a statement released by the White House, in which the president formally equated the genocide perpetrated against Armenians with atrocities on the scale of those committed in Nazi-occupied Europe.

 Mississippi recognition

 In March 2022, Mississippi became the 50th and final U.S. state to formally recognize the Armenian genocide following a statement by Governor Tate Reeves.

+Second Donald Trump administration

+On April 24, 2025, on the 110th anniversary of the beginning of the Armenian genocide, officials of the second Donald Trump administration referred to the genocide without using the word "genocide" and refused to provide a direct response explaining why the word was not used.